leonardpauli/rim/README.md

     - where the input list is constructed at build time
   - a variable pointing to another is like a list with only one item
   - ranges, eg. 0,2.. has fn: `i=> i*2`
+  - declarativity has no sense of time (?), thereby everything can be though of as async by default, thereby, a list is also a stream
 - all other syntax elements are just nodes
   - using the rim property, eg. alias to special characters can be made + pre/in/suffix + priority can be set.
   - `,` is an operator similar to haskells `:`, just building a list